calacademy-research/cas-web-asset-server/README.md

    * [Compatibility with older versions of Python](#compatibility-with-older-versions-of-python)

-# Features:
+## Features:

-* Internal mysql database tracks all imports and allows querying to map a URL back to an original filename
+* Internal MySQL database tracks all imports and allows querying to map a URL back to an original filename.

-* Subdirectories created based on the first four letters of the internal filename; prevents very large directory listings
+* Subdirectories are created based on the first four characters of the internal filename to prevent very large directory listings.

-* Import client with example specify integration.
-Import directory trees with files that match a regular expression, descend recursively
+* Import client with an example Specify integration.
+Import directory trees with files that match a regular expression, descending recursively.

-* Prevents duplicate filename import in a given collection/namespace
+* Prevents duplicate filename imports in a given collection/namespace.

-* Supports redacted images
+* Supports redacted images.

-* Docker integration with nginx for performance and security
+* Docker integration with Nginx for performance and security.

-* rate restriction options for external IPS to prevent server overload.
+* Rate restriction options for external IPs to prevent server overload.

-* optional comprehensive botblocker.
+* Optional comprehensive bot blocker.

-* sub-module for editing exif image metadata.
+* Submodule for editing EXIF image metadata.

-# Default Rate Restrictions
+## Default Rate Restrictions

-* For external users and IP addresses the current limit is set at 10r/m with burst set at = 2.
+* For external users and IP addresses, the current limit is set to 10 requests per minute, with a burst limit of 2.
-* No rate limits for internal users on networks with addresses like 24 bit block: 10.0.0.0 , 20 bit block: 172.16.0.0, 16 bit block: 192.168.0.0
+* No rate limits are imposed on internal users on networks with addresses in the following ranges:
+  - 24-bit block: 10.0.0.0
+  - 20-bit block: 172.16.0.0
+  - 16-bit block: 192.168.0.0

-# Deployment:
+## Deployment:
 Copy `docker-compose.template.yml` and `settings.template.py` to their
 respective filenames without 'template' and adjust settings accordingly.
 Note that you can run the system without using docker; simply launch the database with the `start_images_development_db.sh` script and then run the server with "python3 server.py".
 This is recommended for initial setup and testing.
-Note that for testing, you'll need to use a non-privlidged port such as 8080.
+Note that for testing, you'll need to use a non-privileged port such as 8080.

 Once testing is complete, stop the docker container running the database, and type `docker-compose up -d` to start the full server.